PheonixMMKC777/Windows-Registry-Editor/readme.txt

 Run RUNME.BAT with admin privledges!!!!!!!!

 If you get an error saying
-Scripts are disabled on this machine...
+File cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.
+    + CategoryInfo          : SecurityError: (:) [], ParentContainsErrorRecordException
+    + FullyQualifiedErrorId : UnauthorizedAccess

 1. Click the windows button and type powershell.
 2. In the little menu on tthe right, click run as administrator.